fattyageboy/berthcare/project-documentation/architecture-output.md

 It's about:

-- Nurses who can focus on patients, not paperwork
+- caregivers who can focus on patients, not paperwork
 - Families who have peace of mind, not anxiety
-- Coordinators who can help immediately, not eventually
+- coordinators who can help immediately, not eventually
 - Care that's documented perfectly, not adequately
 - Technology that's invisible, not intrusive